Thursday 8 August 2024

 Here is a sample of optional modules that may be offered.

-- Core Language and Text Skills (Greek Italian or Arabic): provides an introduction to one of the core languages for studying the Middle Ages.
+- Core Language and Text Skills (Greek or Arabic): provides an introduction to one of the core languages for studying the Middle Ages.

 - Discipline Skills: introduces students to one particular discipline within medieval studies: medieval art history, medieval English literature, medieval French language and literature, medieval German language and literature, medieval history, or medieval Italian literature.